 George married Marie Justine Schwaiger in 1930.
 Marie (1902-1973) was the daughter of Joseph and Mary (McClean) Schwaiger.
 Having come to Saguache in 1926, she was teaching fourth grade in the public school.
 George and Marie had one child, Georgie Marie.

 After George’s death in 1938, his widow Marie resumed teaching at Saguache and continued until 1947.
 She then worked at the county welfare department, and later served as an education director for the U.S. Army in Korea for ten years.
 She returned to Saguache in 1971 and lived in this house until her death.

 Location.
+38° 5.062′ N, 106° 8.517′ W. Marker is in Saguache, Colorado, in Saguache County.
+Marker is at the intersection of 8th Street (U.S. 286) and Pitkin Avenue, on the right when traveling north on 8th Street.
 Touch for map.
 Marker is at or near this postal address: 735 Pitkin Avenue, Saguache CO 81149, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 3 other markers are within walking distance of this marker.
 Otto Mears Park (about 300 feet away, measured in a direct line); Saguache (about 400 feet away); Old Spanish Trail North Branch (about 400 feet away).

 Credits.
-This page was last revised on July 18, 2018.
-This page originally submitted on July 15, 2018, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 61 times since then and 22 times this year.
+This page was last revised on November 8, 2019.
+It was originally submitted on July 15, 2018, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 292 times since then and 44 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on July 15, 2018, by Tom Bosse of Jefferson City, Tennessee. • Syd Whittle was the editor who published this page.